 In 1959 the firm acquired the Alford House development opposite Victoria Station in London from the Aerated Bread Company for over £500,000.

-In 1960 Spiers & Pond was acquired by Express Dairy for over £5 million.
+Spiers & Pond was acquired by Express Dairy for £5.5 million in 1960.
 It was a friendly takeover, approved by the directors who held the majority of voting shares.
 At this time S&P was a leading hotelier in Britain with 13 hotels, as well as Chicken Inn restaurants in London and 18 restaurants.

 In 1964 S&P acquired the Royal Hotel, Scarborough.
 In 1968 the company built the Viking Hotel in York for £850,000.

 In 1969 Express Dairy was acquired by Grand Metropolitan, a hotels company.
 Spiers & Pond was absorbed into the Grand Metropolitan system of hotels.

 The ABC tea shop was a ubiquitous part of early twentieth century London life, mentioned by T S Eliot and Virginia Woolf, and lambasted by George Orwell.

 The Aerated Bread Company (ABC) was incorporated in London in 1862 with a nominal capital of £500,000.
 It was formed to manufacture bread using a new patented process which used carbon dioxide instead of yeast.